queryluke/masseffect-5e-data/data/traits/dominate.md

       level: 3
       power: dominate
 ---
-At 10th level, you learn the Dominate spell.
-Charisma is your spellcasting modifier for this spell and it does not count against your max number spells known or prepared.
-You can cast a 3rd-level version of this spell once per long rest.
+At 10th level, you learn the Dominate power.
+Charisma is your powercasting modifier for this power and it does not count against your max number powers known or prepared.
+You can cast a 3rd-level version of this power once per long rest.